Rays vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 49 hits with nine doubles, a triple, three home runs, 21 walks and 18 RBI.
-He's also stolen three bases.
+- Brandon Nimmo has collected 49 hits with nine doubles, a triple, three home runs and 21 walks.
+He has driven in 18 runs with three stolen bases.

 Nimmo Recent Games